-Universal Credit (UC) income and capital - Universal Credit (UC) income: Self-employed earnings
+Universal Credit Income and Capital - Self-employed earnings

 This guide explains the rules relating to income and capital for Universal Credit (UC)

-If you are self employed, the Work Allowance and taper rate are the same as for employed people.
+If you're self-employed, the work allowance and taper rate are the same as employed people (see previous section).
 However, a ' Universal Credit rule for self-employed people earning below minimum wage.
-See full definition ' can be used if you are self employed.
+See full definition ' can also be used for self-employed people.

 If the Universal Credit rule for self-employed people earning below minimum wage.
-See full definition applies to you and you earn below this level in any month, you are treated as earning the Universal Credit rule for self-employed people earning below minimum wage.
+See full definition applies and you earn below this level in any month, Universal Credit will still treat you as if you earned the Universal Credit rule for self-employed people earning below minimum wage.
 See full definition .

 If you are earning more than the Universal Credit rule for self-employed people earning below minimum wage.
 See full definition , your actual earnings are taken into account instead.